teaguehannam/Game-Of-Life/Instruction.md

 (Done) Good file names that let a reader quickly determine which file is where.

-* Good `README.md` files that help the reader with code navigation and installation.
+(Done) Good `README.md` files that help the reader with code navigation and installation.
   * What is the project?
   * What problem does it solve?
   * Exceptional difficulties and solutions, if any.